Alpine vegetation of Tasmania: Geology

 Tasmania's alpine landscape is dominated by two bedrock systems originating from different geological periods.
 In the eastern and central parts of the state, Jurassic dolerite caps the summits having intruded into the Permian and Tertiary sediments.
 These dolerite caps have a characteristic topography having an elevated rocky rim and a short, steep face above rock scree.
 Chemically, dolerite is potentially a very rich source of nutrients however the slow rate of its weathering only allows for soils of moderate fertility.

 Conversely, the mountains of the west and southwest are made up mainly of Precambrian and Ordovician quartzites, sedimentaries and conglomerates.
-They occur as a series of elongated ridges in a north-south arrangement.
+They occur as a series of elongated ridges in a north–south arrangement.
 These rocks provide very nutrient poor skeletal soil and the main nutrient resource is accumulated through from degrading vegetation in humus and shallow peats.

 Climatic factors

 Rainfall and snow

-It is generally accepted that rainfall increases with altitude and there is considerable rainfall in Tasmania's alpine regions.
+It is generally accepted that rainfall increases with altitude and there is considerable rainfall in Tasmania's alpine regions (1000-1500mm per year).
 This does not correspond with water availability for plants however which is also dictated by numerous other factors such as soil type, slope angle, wind action and the presence of snow/ice (plants cannot utilise frozen water).
 Consequently, the availability of water for alpine plants is not consistent and often inadequate.

 Winter drought is not a concerning factor in Tasmania as it is very uncommon for water to freeze below root depth.
 When snow melt occurs the soil is brought to field capacity and any additional water is lost through run off.
 The period of maximum water availability correlates with active growth of alpine species and flowering season, however Tasmania's characteristically skeletal alpine soils retain little water even at field capacity.
 As a consequence, summer drought is a critical determinant of the Tasmanian alpine environment.